comendrun/comendrun/README.md

 ## ## How Did I Start Learning about Web Development?

 I always wanted to work with computers. throughout my childhood, learning Photoshop, Corel Draw, working as a typist, translator, and etc. and also trying to make apps and themes for Symbian OS-based Nokia Mobile phones, I always wanted to make things happen in the digital world.
-I was far from computers for a couple of years since I went to university and then I realized, why I didn't even try to pursue what I always wanted to do? so I decided to start with web development and after a couple of months, I realized that it was the only thing that I want to do.
-I cant feel the padding of time when I'm in flow state coding.
+I was far from computers for a couple of years since I went to university and then I wondered, why I didn't even try to pursue what I always wanted to do? so I decided to start with web development and after a couple of months, I realized that it was the only thing that I want to do.
+I cant feel the passing of time when I'm in flow state coding.
 That's something I never experienced before.
 I even wished my days to be more than 24 hours so maybe I could code a little more. but anyways, I have experienced this feeling and I don't think anything could take this feeling and this joy away from me again.

 ## A little bit about myself

-I'm Kamran and I am a couple of months old in this new beautiful digital world.
-I've studied Dental Technology at university and also had a couple of years of experience in that field. but after all, it wasn't something I wanted from bottom of my heart. so I decided to go for this and I hope I can land my first tech job with hard work and my best attitude.
+I'm Kamran. a Frontend Developer with a passion for accessible and modern designs for web applications.

 ## What am I doing right now:

-- I've just started learning Java Programming language, to be able to use SpringBoot as a backend for a project at work.
+- I've just started learning Java Programming language, to be able to use SpringBoot as a backend for a project at work and transitioning from Javascript to Typescript.
 Let's go!

 ## How to reach out to me: